wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-aad-authentication.md

 ### 7.1.
 Connecting using integrated (Windows) authentication

-To use integrated Windows authentication, your domain’s Active Directory must be federated with Azure Active Directory and your client application (or a service) connecting to the database must be running on a domain-joined machine under a user’s domain credentials.
+To use integrated Windows authentication, your domain's Active Directory must be federated with Azure Active Directory and your client application (or a service) connecting to the database must be running on a domain-joined machine under a user's domain credentials.

 To connect to a database using integrated authentication and an Azure AD identity, the Authentication keyword in the database connection string must be set to Active Directory Integrated.
 The following C# code sample uses ADO .NET.